Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- In his one matchup against the Football Team, Toney's zero receiving yards total is 33.5 less than his over/under for Sunday's game (33.5).
+- Toney had zero receiving yards in one career matchup against the Football Team, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (31.5).

 - Toney did not have a touchdown catch in that matchup against the Football Team.

-- The Football Team have the NFL's 29th-ranked pass defense this season, allowing 276.1 yards per game through the air.

-- At 2.1 passing TDs conceded per game, the Football Team defense is ranked 32nd in the NFL.
+- At 2.1 passing TDs allowed per game, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- Toney did not have a catch in last week's game versus the Bears.
+- Toney did not record a catch in last week's game versus the Bears.

-- Toney's stat line over his last three games shows four catches for 28 yards.
-He averaged 9.3 receiving yards per game and was targeted nine times.
+- Toney's four receptions over his last three games have turned into 28 yards (9.3 ypg).
+He's been targeted nine times.

 Toney's New York Teammates